aggelos-michael-papadopoulos/Vision_Transformer_Pytorch/README.md

 ##  Fine tuning
 On the "fine_tune.py" we fine tune a pre-trained vision transformer on CIFAR-10 dataset (60,000 32x32 colour images in 10 classes, with 6000 images per class) achienving SOTA results.
 The vision transformer itself is pre-trained on ImageNet-21k, a dataset of 14 million labeled images.

+# Walkthrough of Vision Transformer
+Its a colab notebook file with all the data-flow of vision transformer.